codebymike/laravel-lw-shoppinglist/README.md

 #### (Story 8) Spending Limit + Alert

 -   The 'limit' value should live on the ShoppingList model and either be nullable, or ignored if the value is 0.
 The UI for the Spending Limit feels more useful on the ItemsList page
--   There are number of ways exceeding this limit could be communicated to the user, going to keep it simple and use colours.
+-   There are numerous ways exceeding this limit could be communicated to the user, going to keep it simple and use colours.

 ```
 $ php artisan make:migration add_limit_shopping_lists_table
 $ php artisan migrate
 ```

+-   Added Limit to the component state, added the updatePriceLimit functionality and UI flags for displaying the colour-based (green/red) feedback.

 ### Final Thoughts + Notes

--   Don't feel like I used LiveWire/Volt in the best way, probably better when utilising full page components.
+-   Don't feel like I used LiveWire/Volt in the optimal way, probably better when utilising full page components w/ routing.
 -   The final UI for the ShoppingList component could definitely be made more accessible, with clearer labeling, descriptions and aria-attributing.
--   In the Challenge PDF there is a duplicatation error in story#8
+-   In the Challenge PDF there is a duplication error in story#8
 -   If I had more time:
     -   Implement Story 9.
 Estimate would have taken approx 1 more hour, incl: 'public' shopping list view, laravel emails+commands, templates & testing
-    -   I would break down the main ShoppingList component in to more subcomponents (initial attempts broke drag-UI functionality).
+    -   I would break down the main ShoppingList component to smaller subcomponents (initial attempts broke drag-UI functionality).
     -   Add more tests to cover errors, input-boundaries.
     -   Better accessibility options: graceful no-javascript fallbacks, better error messaging, clearer UI etc.